 The current market price for one kilo of Madagascar vanilla beans has surged to $400.
-Each gallon of vanilla extract requires over 13 ounces of beans.
-That would put the price of a gallon of single fold extract over $150, just in the raw material (vanilla beans), not including any other costs.
+Each gallon of vanilla extract requires over 13 ounces of vanilla beans.
+That would put the price of a gallon of single fold vanilla extract over $150, just in the raw material (vanilla beans), not including any other costs.

-These prices are unsustainable for you, our customers, and for us.
+These vanilla prices are unsustainable for you, our customers, and for us.
 The new euphemism floating around the industry is “demand destruction,” which translates to end users abandoning pure vanilla.

 We’re sending you this report to provide our best insight, gleaned from our own work on the ground and our partners in Madagascar, as well as global industry sources, to help you make informed decisions.